 The above list of player roles and interfaces is only intended to be a sampling of what is possible.
-A gamestyle interface could be devised for almost any role within an incident management setting.
+A game-style interface could be devised for almost any role within an incident management setting.
 Incident management resources include many case study scenarios that could form the basis for engaging game interactions in each of these areas.

-There are limited publications in academic literature on gaming applications with most of them on response management as indicated in Table 6.
-A couple of publications were found on the topic of emergency healthcare, as shown in the table.
-This area appears to have developed more in practice than in research, as indicated by the availability of such tools through websites (see [111] and [112] for examples) and reports of work at universities in popular press (see [113]).
+There are limited publications in academic literature on gaming applications with most of them on response management as indicated in table 6.
+Couple publications were found on emergency health care as shown in the table.
+This area appears to have developed more in practice than in research as indicated by availability of such tools through websites (see [111] and [112] for examples) and reports of work at universities in popular press (see [113]).